philippinespire/pire_cssl_data_processing/scripts/README.md

 #runFASTP_2.sbatch <indir> <outdir>
 # do not use trailing / in paths
 bash ../scripts/runFQSCRN_6.bash fq_fp1_clmp_fp2 fq_fp1_clmp_fp2_fqscrn 20

 #confirm that all files were successfully completed
+# this will return any out files that had a problem
+grep 'error' slurm-fqscrn.266713*out
+# if you see missing indiviudals or categories in the multiqc output, there was likely a ram error.
+I'm not sure if the "error" search term catches it.
 ```

 [Report](), download and open in web browser